We will be accepting expressions of interest for the 2020/21 Beacon School programme soon.

-If your school is interested in applying next year, start your preparation by attending one of our Full day CPD courses.
+In the meantime, if your school is interested in applying you can start your preparation by attending one of our Full day CPD courses.

 A Lead Teacher (who has completed our full day CPD programme) from each Beacon School will have the opportunity to attend an expenses-paid residential programme in central London (autumn term 2019) and an expenses-paid study visit to Poland (spring term 2020).
 They will develop a Scheme of Work specifically targeted to the needs of their pupils; the SMT will work with the lead teacher to make Holocaust education a priority and advocate to other schools for better Holocaust education.